yyhh-org/site/content/laser-pointer-drove-kittens-crazy.md

 Tags: Pets
 Slug: laser-pointer-drove-kittens-crazy
 Lang: en
+Summary: A video of the kittens enthusiastically chasing a laser pointer, with a reminder to keep the light away from their eyes.
 ---

 See for yourself.
 Be careful though, you don't want to hurt their precious eyes.